Luke-Yost/fs-journal/quizzes/week02.md

 ```
 <!-- enter you answer in the space below -->
 ```
+I++ or I+=1
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+DOM stands for document object model and the first file accessed to render it is the html file.
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?